- Coin Offerings

 Both scores appear side by side on every project page, so you can immediately see when analyst sentiment and community sentiment diverge.
 That divergence is often a signal worth investigating.

-Reading ICOStamp Ratings: What the Numbers Actually Mean
+Reading Ratings: What the Numbers Actually Mean

 | CATEGORY | WEIGHT | WHAT GETS MEASURED |